ErpNetDocs/tech/reference/config-options-reference.md

 - b.The user sets it manually

 31. Key - **DisableProductCopyPropertiesFromOtherProduct**
-- a.Action: When this key has value and this value is "1", the Product Configurator feature for copying the values to custom properties from the custom property which values are Products is deactivated.
+- a.Action: When this key has value and this value is "1", the Product configurator feature for copying the values to custom properties from the custom property which values are Products is deactivated.
 - b.The user sets it manually

 32. Key - **PaymentTransactionFiscalPrintChangeToState (DEPRECATED)**
 - a.This key specifies the document state to which a Payment Transaction is switched to after the receipt is printed.
 The key value is the numeric value of the document states (0 = New, 10 = Planned, 20 = FirmPlanned, 30 = Released, 40 = Completed).
-In all other cases, the Payment Transaction is switched to Released state.
+In all other cases, the Payment transaction is switched to Released state.
 - b.The user sets it manually.

 33. Key - **Crm/Sales/SalesOrders/ShowFillLotsInLines**